flutter/website/src/content/deployment/ios.md

 app's icons:

-1. Review the [iOS App Icon][app-icon] guidelines and, in particular, the [advice on creating light, dark, and tinted][icon-modes] icons for your app.
+1. Review the [iOS App Icon][app-icon] guidelines and, in particular, the advice on
-   (Note that _tinted_ icons are coming in iOS 18.)
+   [creating light, dark, and tinted][icon-modes] icons for your app.
 1. In the Xcode project navigator, select `Assets.xcassets` in the `Runner` folder.
 Update the placeholder icons with your own app icons.
 1. Verify the icon has been replaced by running your app using